DeveloperNoShinigami/jcraft-eoe-attributes/docs/commands.md

 ## Vanilla `/attribute` Commands

 JCraft Attributes integrates with the standard Minecraft `/attribute` command.
-All custom attributes use the `jcraft:` namespace.
+All custom attributes use the `jcraft_attributes:` namespace.

 ---